-- (1) This schedule reports on one category, governmental activities, as the District has no business-type activities to be reported. - (2) Details regarding the Flood Control District's outstanding debt can be found in the Basic Notes to the Financial Statements. - (3) See "Demographic and Economic Statistics" table for population and personal income, and "Assessed Value and Actual Value of Taxable Property" table for assessed value.
+- (1) This schedule reports on one category, governmental activities, as the District has no business-type activities to be reported. - (2) The District redeemed the remaining outstanding principal of its Capital Construction Bonds on September 1, 2016. - (3) See "Demographic and Economic Statistics" table for population and personal income, and "Assessed Value and Actual Value of Taxable Property" table for assessed value.

-Los Angeles County Flood Control District Financial Statements from Fiscal Year 2007-08 to Fiscal Year 2016-17.
+Los Angeles County Flood Control District Financial Statements from Fiscal Year 2008-09 to Fiscal Year 2017-18.